ingl3585/jquery-ajax/README.md

 - [Axios](https://github.com/axios/axios)
 - many other helpful AJAX libraries

-## Axios
+## jQuery AJAX

-We will be using Axios for our AJAX requests.
-Axios is a very popular library and we can use it in the browser and with node.
+We will be using jQuery for our AJAX requests.

 ### Request
 - method